 1/2 kg lamb or mutton with bones (shanks, neck or shoulder), – cut into large pieces, excess fat trimmed off

-In a heavy-bottom pot or a dutch oven, add the meat with a tablespoon of olive oil and sear on all sides about 3 minutes.
-Remove and reserve on a plate.
+In a heavy-bottom pot, pressure cooker pan or a dutch oven, add the meat with 2 tablespoons of vegetable oil and sear on all sides about 3 minutes.
+Remove and reserve meat on a plate.
 Add the remaining olive oil and saute onions 2 minutes on high heat until soft, Add the ginger and stir well.

-Add the meat, saffron, raisins, stock and all the spices.
-Reduce heat to low, cover and cook 10 minutes.
-Add honey and vinegar cook till the sauce is thick and syrupy and meat is tender.
-And water if required.
+Add the meat, raisins, stock and all the spices.
+Reduce heat to low, cover and cook 45-55 minutes until meat is tender.
+In a pressure cooker 3 whistles roughly 35 minutes should do the trick depending on how tender the meat is.
+Add honey and vinegar cook on a slow flame till the sauce is thick and syrupy and meat is tender.
+Finally add saffron and cook another 2 minutes.
+Add water if gravy gets too thick.

 Taste for salt and spice.
-Garnish with toasted almonds and serve with crusty bread.
+Garnish with toasted almonds and serve with couscous, rice or crusty bread.